 - Then pour in a portion of the veggie broth and simmer to fully soften the carrots.

 - Next, pour in the star ingredients: pumpkin, along with maple syrup, salt, pepper and remaining veggie broth.
 Bring to a light simmer and cook 8 to 10 minutes.
 It’ll start to look vibrant and super orange.

-- Then, pour in coconut milk and cook another 10 minutes.
+- Then pour in coconut milk, simmer, and cook another 10 minutes.

 - Blend with an immersion blender so it’s smooth and creamy!
-After, you can stir in some baby spinach if you like.
+After, stir in some baby spinach.
 A squeeze of lime juice is highly recommended here!

 - Pumpkin seeds

 - Drizzle of coconut milk

 - Chili pepper

 Tips and Variations